neoforged/.github/primers/26.2/index.md

 Note that all `BindGroupLayout`s added to a `RenderPipeline` must not contain any duplicate entries (e.g. two shaders named `Sampler0`, two uniforms named `Globals`), or an error will be thrown during the shader compilation process.

+### Render Areas

+`RenderPass`es can now define a rectangle within a texture to draw its data to via `CommandEncoder#createRenderPass`.
+If this not specified, it defaults to the size of the color `GpuTextureView`.

 ### Gui Reorganization

 The `Gui` class has been reorganized to handle all of the components of the graphical user interface (as the name implies).
 As such, fields like the current `Screen` or `ChatListener` have been moved off of their previous class (e.g. `Minecraft`) and into `Gui`.
 Additionally, the in-game heads-up display has been moved into a separate class called `Hud`, which `Gui` takes in.